lmanul/424/index.md

 ## ARTICLE II -- BOARD OF MANAGERS

 ### Section 1.
-Number and Tern.
+Number and Term.

 The number of Managers which shall constitute the whole Board shall not be less than three and not more than five.
 Until succeeded by the Managers elected at the first meeting of Unit Owners called for such purpose, Managers need not be Unit Owners; thereafter, all Managers, other than a representative of Sponsor, shall be Unit Owners, the principal or officer of a Unit Owner or the spouse of a Unit Owner.
-The ‘number of Managers. elected at the first such . eeti. be five.
-Thereafter, within the limits above » “number of Managers shall be determined by the Unit Owners at their annual meetings: The Managers shall be elected at the annual meeting of the members.
-Except as provided in Section 1(b) of Article III of these.
-By-Laws, at the first meeting of the Unit Owners at which Managers are to be elected the term of office of two of the Managers shall be fixed for three years.
+The number of Managers elected at the first such meeting shall be five.
+Thereafter, within the limits above specified, the number of Managers shall be determined by the Unit Owners at their annual meetings: The Managers shall be elected at the annual meeting of the members.
+Except as provided in Section 1(b) of Article III of these By-Laws, at the first meeting of the Unit Owners at which Managers are to be elected the term of office of two of the Managers shall be fixed for three years.
 The two term of office of one of the Managers shall be fixed at two years, and the term of office of one of the Managers shall be fixed at one year.
 The two nominees receiving the two greatest number of votes shall. serve three year terms, the one nominee receiving the next greatest number of votes shall serve a two year term, and the nominee